 - drove into a posted construction zone where the person killed was an employee of the department of transportation or a highway construction worker (Class D felony).

-As with vehicular assault, the penalties for vehicular homicide will depend on the number of prior convictions the defendant has.
-If they have 1 prior conviction for an alcohol-related offense, they will face a mandatory minimum prison sentence of 45 days, increased from the standard 48 hours.
-If they have 2 priors for an alcohol-related offense, the mandatory minimum will rise to 120 days.
-Lastly, if the defendant has 3 or more priors, they will incur a mandatory minimum of 150 days.
+As with vehicular assault, the penalties for vehicular homicide will depend on the defendant's prior convictions.
+If they have one prior conviction for an alcohol-related offense, they will face a mandatory minimum prison sentence of 45 days, increased from the standard 48 hours.
+If they have two priors for an alcohol-related offense, the mandatory minimum will rise to 120 days.
+Lastly, if the defendant has three or more priors, they will incur a mandatory minimum of 150 days.

-Note that an offense will be charged as aggravated vehicular homicide by intoxication if the defendant has 2 prior convictions within 20 years or 1 prior DUI conviction that involved a BAC of .20 or more.
+- Note that an offense will be charged as aggravated vehicular homicide by intoxication if the defendant has two prior convictions within 20 years or one prior DUI conviction that involved a BAC of .20 or more.

 Start your defense with our felony defense DUI attorney in Chattanooga!

 If you have been charged with a felony DUI in Chattanooga, such as vehicular assault or vehicular homicide, let the Law Offices of Meredith Mochel defend you.
 We have handled many DUI cases throughout our practice, including felony DUIs.
 As felony DUIs are much more serious, you need an experienced attorney like ours to build a strong and thorough defense.